 Do you know a Narcissistic Person?

 – Believing that he or she is better than other people be it they are smarter, or more attractive than others

 – Having a very high sense of self-importance

-– Not having the ability to listen and care about other peoples’ feelings and needs or point of view
+– Not having the ability to listen and care about other peoples’ feelings and needs or points of view

 – All discussions or arguments centre around how she or he feels or experiences the world

-If you are dealing with a Narcissistic person be it your boss, parent or partner it’s important for you to set some healthy boundaries for yourself.
+If you are dealing with a narcissistic person, be it your boss, parent or partner, it’s important for you to set some healthy boundaries for yourself.
 It is important you understand you are not at fault for being dismissed or being misunderstood.
 Ask for help by seeking professional counselling in Ottawa.

 Narcissists may not be able to listen or acknowledge your feelings and worries.
-It is possible the narcissist person will get angry and defensive and blame you when you create boundaries to protect yourself and not allow yourself to get caught up in their drama.
-It is also important for you to realize the narcissist person is really unaware of her or his behaviour and will have a great amount of difficulty in being self-reflective of how his or her behaviour is hurting you.
+It is possible the narcissistic person will get angry and defensive, blaming you when you create boundaries to protect yourself and not allow yourself to get caught up in their drama.
+It is also important for you to realize that the narcissist you interact with is unaware of her or his behaviour and will have a great amount of difficulty in being self-reflective of how his or her behaviour is hurting you.
 If your spouse displays this type of behaviour, don’t struggle alone.
 Consult Family-Therapy for relationship counselling in Ottawa.

-Children with narcissists parent(s) are often told ” not to tell others about problems within their family” and to keep secrets even the detriment of the child’s or family’s well-being.
-Being raised by narcissists parent(s) leads children to experiencing conditional love.
-And the feeling that they are never good enough smart enough or talented enough for their “gifted and talented” parent.
-As a child, children raised by narcissists parent(s) need to behave perfectly in oder to not upset the narcissists parent(s).
-If the child did not agree at all times with the parent, then love and affection would be withheld.
-Other times , each child within the family may be assigned the role of “scapegoat or black sheep” or the “golden child” who was cherished as long as they did what he or she was told.
+Children with narcissist parent(s) are often told “not to tell others about problems within their family” and to keep secrets even to the detriment of the child’s or family’s well-being.
+Being raised by narcissistic parent(s) leads children to experiencing conditional love and the feeling that they are never good enough, smart enough, or talented enough for their “gifted and talented” parent.
+Children raised by narcissists need to behave perfectly in order to not upset the parent(s).
+If the child did not always agree with the parent, then love and affection would be withheld.
+Other times, each child within the family may be assigned the role of “scapegoat” or “black sheep” or the “golden child” who was cherished as long as they did what he or she was told.
 Narcissist parent(s) are sometimes only pleased with their children if they are very obedient and their child’s behaviour reflects positively on them as a parent.
 Narcissist parent(s) have a very difficult time in allowing their child to express who she or he is.
 Many narcissist parent(s) emotionally manipulated their children into blaming, shaming or guilting them into doing what the parents want and not what the child needed.

-As adults, children raised by narcissists parent(s) are hypersensitive and overly attuned to the emotions of others.
+Going into adulthood, children raised by narcissistic parent(s) are hypersensitive and overly attuned to the emotions of others.
 They may be very insecure and fear abandonment by those who truly love them.
 Since they lived in fear of being unloved or criticized by their parent as a child.
-They can be unsure of themselves and spend too much time overthinking and worrying what other people think.
-They constantly fear they are not good enough and can never be good enough to be loved not just by their narcissists parent(s) but by anyone.
+They can be unsure of themselves and may spend too much time overthinking and worrying about what other people think of them.
+They constantly fear they are not good enough and can never be good enough to be loved; not just by their narcissistic parent(s) but by anyone.

-If you think you might be in a narcissistic relationship, with a spouse, a friend, a boss or a parent reach out to one of our 8 therapists today to start the conversation.
+If you think you might be in a narcissistic relationship, with a spouse, a friend, a boss or a parent reach out to one of our therapists today to start the conversation.
 We offer family counselling in Ottawa at a location near you.

 We’re here to listen.